 Simple tool to understand your results

-How does the food or alcohol you choose affect your blood glucose?
+- How does the food or alcohol you consume affect your blood glucose?

-How did your blood glucose change between Before and After?
+- How did your blood glucose change between the Before and the After?

-What can you do next?
-Can you think of some simple steps to take (e.g., such as changing your serving sizes or walking after dinner)?
+- What can you do next?
+Can you think of some simple steps to take (e.g., changing your serving sizes or walking after dinner)?

 Download and print the free tool, and get started with just 3 easy steps.